jamietanna/nggroup/README.md

 ## Known Issues

-- not all greps are necessarily strict - can cause outliers
 - No input validation
 - case statements don't have a default case
 - if `groupadd a`, then `groupmod <!a> +@a`, will get error; need to generate first